arXiv/accessibility2024/source/presenter-guidelines.md

 - Raise awareness of the current state of accessibility in the sciences.

 ## Recording the videos
-The final pre-recorded video will be about 10-20 minutes.
-Let us know if your video needs more time.
-We will conduct the recording of the video over Zoom together and take the lead on editing down the raw footage.
+The final pre-recorded video will be about 10-20 minutes, though let us know if your video needs more time.
+We are flexible.
+We will conduct the recording of the video over Zoom together and take care of editing and adding captions.

-Please keep in mind of the following accessibility requests we have received from the attendees.
+Please keep in mind of these top requests that we have heard from attendees.

+- Use clear language and explain any jargon or acronyms you use.
 - Position your camera in a way that fans or other fast-moving objects are not visible.
-- Use a simple language so that attendees whose first language is not English can better understand the content.
-- When speaking, ensure a noise-free environment and stay close to the microphone for better sound quality.
+- Record from a quiet environment and stay close to the microphone for best sound quality.

 **Hint from a pro:** To preserve continuity between the pre-recorded intro video and the live event, wear the same shirt for both!

 ## Presentation materials
-If your introductory video includes additional materials such as slides, please share with us over Email so we can post them along with the recording with attendees ahead of time.
+If you reference additional materials such as slides, please share the files with us over email and we will post them for attendees ahead of time.

-To ensure accessibility, consider the following:

-- Make them as much screen-reader-accessible as possible.
-- For charts and diagrams, repeat information verbally.
+If you will use a slide deck keep the following in mind:

+- When presenting, speak the information on your screen out loud.
+Not everyone can see your screen.
+- In the slide deck itself add alt text descriptions to images, charts, and graphs.
+- When possible, provide links to the underlying data you reference in your materials.
-- Use a large font size (14 and above reccommended).
+- Use as large a font size as you can.
+Say less on each screen and make it big.

+## Ask questions
+Please reach out anytime to [Shamsi](mailto:shamsi@arxiv.org) or [Miranda](mailto:miranda@arxiv.org) with questions!